notetakingforeggs/astro3_tutorial_round_2/src/pages/posts/post-1.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro

 title: 'My First Blog Post'
 pubDate: 2022-07-01
-description: 'this is my first post'
+description: 'This is the first post of my new Astro blog.'
-author: 'jonah'
+author: 'Astro Learner'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
-    alt: 'this is the alt text for if the image doesnt load'
+    alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---

 # blog number 1
-published on : some date

 welcome to my _new blog_ about learning Astro.
 Here i will share the process of learning to write basic websites using this tool.